 Mistakes happen.
 To everyone.
-We’ve all got our butt chewed at one time or another, sometimes when we deserved it, and probably other times when we didn’t.
+We’ve all been chewed out at one time or another, sometimes when we deserved it, and other times when we didn’t.

 If you’re a company officer, you probably have an intuitive sense of when a mistake is a big deal and when it isn’t.
 But how do you explain that to your superior, or write it down in a report?